aashimaahuja/git-advanced/docs/branches.md

 **Pros**

-- Easy to track changes beacuse of single branch
+- Easy to track changes because of single branch

 **Cons**